 The culture of trail stewardship starts within our community.
-We strive to offer volunteer opportunities to enhance community involvement with our organization and to foster a powerful, broad-based public connection with Kananaskis Country.
+We strive to offer volunteer opportunities to enhance community involvement with our organization and to foster a powerful public connection with Kananaskis Country.
 Our projects engage volunteers at all levels of ability and intensity, offering everyone an opportunity to give back to the Kananaskis Country trails they love.

 Volunteers work is carried out using trail building hand tools such as a pulaski, axe, shovel, rake and shears to dig and rake duff and earth, lift and clear rocks and deadfall, and prune roots and shrubs.

 It’s important to note that Alberta Parks only work on official designated trails.
 Many trails people use are not official.
 Unofficial trails get no maintenance from Parks.

 If you wish to get involved, join us, it’s free!
 By signing up, you’ll receive notifications for upcoming volunteer events and have access to all trail event sign ups.
 For more information on what to expect and bring, click HERE.

 Become a Crew Leader

 If you are interested in greater involvement and inspiring others, consider a leadership role as a Crew Leader and enroll in our Volunteer Crew Leader Training courses normally held in the spring.
 Interested?
 Contact Us.